rain-1/rain-1.github.io/shell-2.md

 # Summary

 I believe we make all of our lives easier by improving the tools we use.
 Shell has a couple big problems that can actually be solved.
-There have been experiments to solve the quotation issues [execline](https://skarnet.org/software/execline/) [s](https://github.com/rain-1/s).
+There have been experiments to solve the quotation issues [execline](https://skarnet.org/software/execline/) and [s](https://github.com/rain-1/s).
 And I am proposing the idea of a very basic dynamic type system to solve the 'in-band signalling' issues with command line args.